wp-plugins/social-media-icons-widget/readme.txt

 * Fixed broken image links when WordPress is installed under a directory.

 = 14.04 =
-* Added new options for About.me, Email, GitHub, Medium, and WordPress profile links
+* Added new options for About.me, Email, GitHub, Medium, and WordPress profile links.
-* Updated all icons to Simple Icons set
+* Updated all icons to Simple Icons set.

 = 14.03 =
-* Removed @getimagesize function for compatibility purposes
+* Removed @getimagesize function for compatibility purposes.
-* New accounts are now added via WordPress filter rather than editing core plugin code
+* New accounts are now added via WordPress filter rather than editing core plugin code.

 = 13.05 =
-* Fixed image and CSS paths
+* Fixed image and CSS paths.

 = 13.04 =
-* Initial commit
+* Initial commit.

 = trunk =
-* Initial commit
+* Initial commit.

 == Upgrade Notice ==